+The commencement of the CO comes exactly three and a half years after it was first enacted on 14 June 2012.
 The CO aims to prohibit conduct that prevents, restricts or distorts competition in Hong Kong, and mergers amongst carrier licensees under the Telecommunications Ordinance (Cap.
 106) that substantially lessen competition in the telecommunications sector.

 The Commission and the Tribunal